Burmese phonology: Medials and palatalisation

 The letter လ represents /l/ in initial position, but as a medial, it has completely merged with /j/ and /ɹ/.
 In OB inscriptions, this medial could be rendered with a subscript or "stacked" လ as in က္လ, a practice still used in some dialects, such as Tavoyan/Dawei where medial /l/ is still pronounced distinctly.
 Although the palatalisation of the labials is simple /m pʰ p b/ → [mʲ pç pʲ bʲ], and the velar nasal predictably palatalises into a palatal nasal /ŋ/ → [n̠ʲ].
 The palatalisation of /l/ leads, ostensibly to [lʲ]; however, it often causes vowel raising or breaking, and may remain unchanged before /i/.
 The velar stops /kʰ k ɡ/ palatalise into [tʃʰ tʃ dʒ].

 The alveolars /n tʰ t d/ and historical palatals /ɲ̊ sʰ s z/ cannot be followed by medials except in loan words, but even this is rare.
 Indeed, the letter *jʰ ဈ [z, sʰ] is almost indistinguishable from the s+y sequence စျ and many combinations of alveolar+medial will render poorly in certain font sets which were not designed to handle non-native combined graphs.

 The homorganic nasal and glottal stop

 Only two consonants can occur word finally in native vocabulary: the homorganic or placeless nasal, and the homorganic or glottal stop.
-These bear some similarities to the Japanese moraic n, ン and sokuon っ.
+These bear some similarities to the Japanese moraic nasal ん and moraic obstruent sokuon っ.